mobify/workshop--adaptivejs-components/README.md

 ## Write Custom CSS

-Now that we are done setting up all the necessary files, directories and imports we can move on the writing some new styles for our Card component.
+Now that we are done setting up all the necessary files, directories and imports we can move on to writing some new styles for our Card component.

 In your text editor, return to the `_card-theme.scss` file.
 Add the following: